RfidResearchGroup/proxmark3/doc/new_frame_format.md

 * `data`:   variable length payload
 * `crc`:    either an actual CRC (crc14a) or a Magic placeholder (`a3`)

-For responses from the Proxmark3:
+For responses from the Proxmark:

     uint32_t magic;
     uint16_t length : 15;